 Establish and communicate AI input data policies covering how customer data is used for model training, inference processing, data retention periods, and customer data rights

-Defining data usage policies.
-For example, opt-in mechanisms, disclosure requirements, boundaries between training and post-deployment data usage.
+Defining input data usage policies.
+For example, opt-in/opt-out mechanisms, disclosure requirements, boundaries between training and post-deployment data usage.

-Implementing data retention and deletion procedures.
-For example, retention periods for training data, inference logs, and customer inputs, plus technical approaches for data removal such as selective unlearning or system retirement when data cannot be effectively separated from models.
+Implementing data retention and deletion procedures for inputs.
+For example, defining retention periods for training data, inference logs, and customer-submitted content, plus technical approaches for removal such as selective unlearning.

-Documenting data subject rights processes.
-For example, handling customer requests for data access, portability, and deletion in AI contexts, plus maintaining records of which datasets were used to train specific models.
+Documenting processes for customer data subject rights.
+For example, handling requests for access, portability, or deletion of input data, and maintaining records of which datasets were used to train specific models.

 Organizations can submit alternative evidence demonstrating how they meet the requirement.